 Are your landing pages giving you the conversions you need?
 Discover how Landingi makes it easy to maximize your potential with an all-in-one platform.
 Learn more here before you sign up or start building free landing pages right now.

 What Is Email Capture Landing Page?

-The point of email capture is to use the contact information in email marketing campaigns.
+The point of email capture is to use the contact information in email marketing campaigns (check for more details).
 By filling out a form and giving consent to receiving marketing messages, your leads give you the green light to send them promotional emails.
 Use that to nurture a relationship with your prospects and turn them into customers.
 It's usually a long process, but it's worth it.

 Now that you know the basics, let's move to the best practices that will help you generate more email addresses on your landing pages.

 Email Capture Landing Pages – Best Practices